 The amount of loss can be reasonably estimated.

-The following types of guarantees are exempted from the initial liability recognition in paragraphs 20-25, but are subject to the disclosure requirements in paragraphs 29-32:
+The following types of guarantees are exempted from the initial liability recognition in paragraphs 20-25, but are subject to the disclosure requirements in paragraphs 29-32.
+For the guarantees addressed in paragraphs 18f and 18g, recognition of a contingent guarantee may be required subsequent to initial recognition in accordance with paragraph 24a:

 Guarantee that is accounted for as a derivative instrument, other than credit derivatives within SSAP No. 86;